 Abstract: The economic costs of Indonesia’s 2015 forest fires are estimated to exceed US $16 billion, with more than 100,000 premature deaths.
 On several days the fires emitted more carbon dioxide than the entire United States economy.
 Here, we combine detailed geospatial data on fire and local climatic conditions with rich administrative data to assess the underlying anthropogenic causes of Indonesia’s forest fires at district and village scales.
 We find that El Nino explains most of the year-on-year variation in fire.
 The creation of new districts increases fire and exacerbates the impacts El Nino on fire.
 We also find that regional economic growth has gone hand-in-hand with the use of fire in rural districts.
 We proceed with a 30,000-village case study of the catastrophic 2015 fire season on Sumatra and Kalimantan and ask which villages, for a given level of spatial fire risk, are more likely to have fire.
 Villages more likely to burn tend to be more remote, considerably less developed, and have a history of using fire for agriculture.
 Although central and district level policies have contributed to voracious environmental degradation, the close link between poverty and fire at the village level suggests that the current policy push for village development—and the strengthening of the village as an administrative unit—could offer opportunities to reverse this trend.

 “Local impacts of resource booms”, with Paul Burke (ANU).
-Under revision; paper available on request.
+Available on request.

-Abstract: We study the local impacts of three types of natural resource sector booms in Indonesia, one of the world's largest resource exporters.
-Applying the synthetic control method to district-level data over the 2000s, we examine palm oil in Sumatra, coal mining in Kalimantan, and natural gas extraction in West Papua.
+Abstract: We study the local impacts of resource sector booms with different factor intensities.
+Applying the synthetic control method to Indonesian district-level data over the 2000s, we examine palm oil in Sumatra, coal mining in Kalimantan, and natural gas extraction in West Papua.
 Findings are consistent with an inverse relationship between concentration of natural resource rents and benefit diffusion, including spillovers to other sectors of the local economy.
 All three resource booms boosted total economic output in per capita terms.
 Oil palm expansion raised agricultural, industrial, and services output, while coal mining reduced agriculture and services output.
 Oil palm and coal mining booms both appear to have delivered strong local poverty reduction.
 The natural gas project in West Papua delivered a massive increase in industrial and aggregate output, but appears to have had insignificant impacts on household welfare or poverty.
-Similar patterns are observed in additional cases and when using all cases in a panel setup.
+Similar patterns are observed in additional cases and using all cases in a panel setup.

 SELECTED WORKS IN PROGRESS

 “Fight fire with finance: a randomized field experiment to curtail land-clearing fire in Indonesia” with Wally Falcon, Grace Hadiwidjaja, Matt Higgins, Roz Naylor (Stanford), and Sudarno Sumarto (Stanford, TNP2K, and SMERU).
-AEA Registry [DOI] Intervention ran over the 2018 fire season.
-Remotely-sensed data analysis and end-line survey underway.
-Papers early 2019.
+AEA Registry [DOI] Experiment completed.
+Papers coming early 2019.

 “The environmental impacts of agricultural processors on the frontier: evidence on fire, deforestation, and land use change in Indonesia”